-The password file contains a master password that is required by the agents such as application agents or offload agents, when they are authenticating or connecting to the Management Agent.
+The password file contains a master password that is required by the application agents or offload agents when they are authenticating or connecting to the Management Agent.
 When IBM Spectrum Protect Snapshot agents are running in a distributed environment across multiple servers, separate password file instances can be used for different nodes.
 In a distributed environment, you must ensure that each local password file instance contains all the passwords that are needed by the agents that are running on the node.
 The master password must be included in all instances.
-When backup and clone servers are set up with the setup script, the passwords are automatically made available on all servers.
+When backup and clone servers are set up with the Configuration Wizard the passwords are automatically made available on all servers.

 A password file is created during the IBM Spectrum Protect Snapshot configuration process.
-The setup script that is used for the configuration also updates information that is stored in the /etc/inittab directory.
-An example of the path to the password file follows:

-'''

-<ACS DIR>/shared/pwd.acsd

-'''

-where, <ACS_DIR> is the value of the ACS_DIR parameter in the profile.
+An example of the path to the password file is <ACS\DIR>/shared/pwd.acsd where, <ACS\DIR> is the value of the ACS\DIR parameter in the profile.
 In basic mode, the master password is not prompted as it is generated automatically if it is not set earlier.
 A generated password is available as the default password in advanced mode.